 One thing that may surprise you is the amount of emotion that is shared at this performance and to experience that close up is something you will always remember.

 The flamenco show hall can feel a little crowded with the chairs close together however this is part of the traditional experience of flamenco, friends and family sitting close together to enjoy the evening's entertainment.

 Tablao Cordobés can accommodate 150 people per performance.

 Correct conduct and etiquette when attending a flamenco show

-If you need to visit the bathroom during the performance it is OK however if you are at the front row it may be best to stay in your seats during the show itself to avoid blocking the view for others behind you.
+If during the performance, you need to visit the bathroom, it is OK however if you are at the front row it may be best to stay in your seats during the show itself to avoid blocking the view for others behind you.

-Photography and video is not permitted during the main part of the performance however in the last 10 minutes of the show the artists will inform the audience they can take photos and video.
+Photography and video are not permitted during the main part of the performance; however, in the last 10 minutes of the show, the artists will inform the audience they can take photos and video.
 It is important not to use your cameras however before you are formally invited to do so by the artists.

 Dress code for the evening.
 There is no specific dress code necessary for the evening.

-Everyone is welcome to the performance however children need to be 4 years old or older to attend.
+Everyone is welcome to the performance.
+However, children need to be four years old or older to attend.